 Did you know that the Oregon Department of Forestry (ODF) oversees 10 million acres of some of the most magnificent forests in the world?
 These forests filter our drinking water and store more carbon than nearly any other living ecosystem.
 They help our planet adapt to the changing climate.
-Unfortunately, ODF’s current leadership is skirting … Continue reading Take Action: Demand that ODF Do Better!
+Unfortunately, ODF’s current leadership is skirting … Continue reading Demand that the Oregon Department of Forestry Do Better!

 A Recap of What Went Down This Legislative Session by Alexander Harris, Forest Policy Consultant for Cascadia Wildlands Last week, the Oregon Legislature ended its short session early, lacking the requisite number of legislators to pass any of the bills being considered.
 Two weeks prior, Republican members of the State House and Senate fled the … Continue reading Salem Debacle Kicks Off a Very Consequential Year

 A Report on the Board of Forestry Meeting, 25 April 2018 By Will Watson, WildCAT Volunteer.
 Last month, Cascadia Wildland’s staff attorney, Gabe Scott, and volunteers John Selove and I travelled up to Salem to a meeting of the Oregon State Board of Forestry.
 The BOF is the executive board of the Oregon Department of … Continue reading “Let the Big Trees Alone.
 Let Them Grow”